waggle-sensor/sage-website/src/pages/labs/sage-mcp.md

 ### Layer 1: FastMCP Framework

 We built on **[FastMCP](https://github.com/jlowin/fastmcp)**, a Python framework for creating MCP servers with elegant decorators and type safety.
-FastMCP handles the protocol complexity, letting us focus on exposing SAGE capabilities as intuitive tools.
+FastMCP handles the protocol complexity, letting us focus on exposing Sage capabilities as intuitive tools.

 Key features:
 - **Automatic tool registration** with type hints and docstrings